+The color of the garnet birthstone is red, ranging from soft red tones to rich, vibrant hues.
 Made of silicate minerals, garnet is available in a range of colors—though red garnet is most popular and is recognized as January’s birthstone.
-The gem still offers variety and personalization, as species of red garnets span from soft tones all the way to deep, rich hues.

-Their durability ranks a 6.5 to 7.5 on the Mohs scale of hardness, which is still durable not but as tough as other stones.
-For everyday wear, consider a pendant or set of earrings, while rings and bracelets can be worn for special occasions and festivities.
+Due to its 6.5 to 7.5 rating on the Mohs scale of hardness, the garnet is durable but not quite as tough as other stones.
+For everyday wear, consider a pendant or set of earrings, while a ring and a bracelet can be worn for special occasions and festivities.
 If well taken care of, garnets can last for many generations.
 Jewelry pieces adorned with garnets have even lasted from the Bronze Age (3000-2400 B.C.) to present day.

-When shopping around for garnet birthstone jewelry, you will quickly discover that Almandine is the most common garnet gemstone that is available.
+When shopping around for January birthstone jewelry, you’ll quickly discover that Almandine is the most common garnet gemstone available.
 It has a deep red color and can come in a variety of sizes with a range of differently colored hues.
 This particular gemstone is between a 7 and 7.5 on the hardness scale.

 Another sought-after garnet gemstone is the Andradite because of its light dispersion that far exceeds that of a diamond.

 Demantoid is one of the most valuable garnet varieties and has brilliant green hues because of its chromium content.
-It also showcases high light dispersion that people love.
-If there happens to be even the slightest hint of a yellow hue, however, the value of this garnet begins to lower in value.
+It also showcases high light dispersion that some people love.
+If there happens to be even the slightest hint of a yellow hue, however, the value of the garnet begins to lower.

 You should also keep in mind that these are just a few of the most common garnet varieties and several others can be used to make birthstone jewelry.
 When most people think of a garnet, their mind will typically wander to the gemstone with a very ruby-like appearance.

-When you begin to evaluate a garnet you wish to purchase, you will first note the color of the gemstone because it is one of the single most important factors that will determine the value of the gemstone.
-The garnets that are redder and more vivid in color happen to be valued much higher than other varieties.
+When you begin to evaluate a garnet, first note the color of the gemstone because it is the most important factor that determines its value and beauty.
+Garnets that are redder and more vivid in color are valued much higher than other varieties.

 Kick off the year with a vibrant start when celebrating a January birthday, or gift a garnet as a special gift during another season.
 Ranging in style and shape, garnets offer plenty of options for that special someone.

-If you are considering a garnet for an engagement ring, you may want to reconsider because of how soft this gemstone is.
+If you’re considering a garnet for an engagement ring, you may want to reconsider because of how soft this gemstone is.
 It could easily become chipped, broken or damaged if not taken care of.

 When it comes to necklaces, you have plenty of options: